 - Sort or classify information according to guidelines, such as content, purpose, user criteria, or chronological, alphabetical, or numerical order.

-File Clerks with little to no experience tend to make between $19080 and $22090 while the more experienced ones make over $35500 per year.
+File Clerks with little to no experience tend to make between $21390 and $25420 while the more experienced ones can earn over $39670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A File Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for File Clerks are DC, RI, MO, OR and AZ.
+One of the easiest ways to increase your salary as a File Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for File Clerks are DC, WA, IL, MD and RI.

-3 other factors that can increase your salary as A File Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a File Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other File Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Master’s degree.
+We asked other File Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by a Master’s Degree.

 Pros and Cons